Characterizing topology at nonzero temperature: Topological invariants and indicators in the extended SSH model

-As an additional tool for characterising the topology of the SSH chain at nonzero temperature, we apply the local chiral marker~\cite{Hannukainen2022} to mixed states with a purity gap.
+As an additional tool for characterizing the topology of the SSH chain at nonzero temperature, we apply the local chiral marker~\cite{Hannukainen2022} to mixed states with a purity gap.
 In the zero-temperature, translationally invariant limit, the local chiral marker coincides exactly with the chiral winding number, $\nu$, providing a real-space diagnostic of topological phases~\cite{Hannukainen2022,Hannukainen2024}.
 For the SSH chain with nearest-neighbor hopping, the winding number $\nu=0,1$ corresponds to the two topologically distinct phases.
 Including next-nearest-neighbor hopping introduces a third sector with $\nu=-1$, which cannot be distinguished by the Zak phase, since it remains quantized to $\pi$ for both $\nu=\pm1$.
 The chiral marker is defined in terms of the one-particle density matrix, which for Gaussian states at zero temperature, reduces to a projector onto the occupied ground-state bands~\cite{Penrose1956,Koch2001,Bera2015,Bera2017,Kells2018}.
 To characterize topology at nonzero temperature, we evaluate the local chiral marker for mixed Gaussian states with a purity gap in its effective Hamiltonian.
 In this setting, the density matrix is fully determined by its single-particle correlation matrix, which is related to the effective Hamiltonian through the occupation probabilities of its eigenmodes.
 When the purity spectrum is gapped, the correlation matrix can be adiabatically flattened to an effective projector onto the occupied modes, in direct analogy with the band projectors of pure states.
 The chiral marker, evaluated with respect to the band flattened correlation matrix, defines the topological phase of the state at nonzero temperature.
-We compare the ensemble geometric phase, the local density operators, and the local chiral marker,and show when they are valid, and how they provide complementary ways of characterizing topology in mixed Gaussian states.